hazelcast/hazelcast-jet/site/docs/operations/cluster-sizing.md

 We benchmarked this job on a cluster of 3, 5 and 9 nodes to see how it affects the processing latency.
 We started with a 3-member cluster as that is a minimal setup for fault-tolerant operations.
 For each topology, we benchmarked a setup with 1, 10, 20 and 40 jobs running in the cluster.

 The processing latency was evaluated as ```RESULT_PUBLISHED_TS - ALL_TRADES_RECIEVED_TS``` ([learn more](https://hazelcast.com/resources/jet-3-0-streaming-benchmark/)).
-You can use this metric or design that fits to requirements of your application.
-Our example shows maximum and average latency for each setup.
+You can use this approach or design a metric that fits your application KPIs.
+Moreover, our example records the maximum and average latency.
 Consider measuring the result distribution, as the application KPIs are frequently expressed using it  (e.g. app processes 99.999% of data under 200 milliseconds).

 Cluster machines were of the recommended minimal configuration: c5.2xlarge, each 8 CPU, 16 GB RAM, 10 Gbps network.